 - If the product is in good condition, it’s put back into stock, and the customer is refunded.

 Within this basic framework, however, there’s lots of room for optimization specific to your company.
-Let’s look at eight ways to optimize your product return process to save money and enhance your customer experience.
+Let's explore how to write a return policy and eight ways to optimize your return policy to save money and enhance your customer experience.

-The quickest way to optimize your product return process, whether in-store or online, is to make your returns policy as clear as you possibly can.
+The quickest way to optimize your product return process, whether in-store or online, is to make your return policy as clear as possible.
 This is for the benefit of both your customers and your staff.

 Ideally, customers shouldn’t have to ask whether or not something is eligible for return.
 If they do, staff should have a very clear flowchart on hand to consult.
-Your customer support agents are already busy, so your product return process should remove unnecessary conversations as well as streamline the ones that do occur.
+Your customer support agents are already busy, so your product return process should remove unnecessary conversations and streamline the ones that do occur.

 Your product return process should be so good it’s a selling point.
 Highlight it across landing pages, product pages, and your online checkout, and you’ll avoid the effects of shopping cart abandonment.

-66% of customers said they’d spend more with a generous returns policy, and this willingness to spend is a big factor in your cart abandonment rate.
+66% of customers said they’d spend more with a generous return policy, and this willingness to spend is a big factor in your cart abandonment rate.

-- How long customers have to make returns after delivery
+- How many days or weeks customers have to make returns after delivery

 - What conditions need to be met to be eligible for a return